medic/medic-builds-repo/README.md

  - releases and pre-releases are sorted by the major / minor / patch / pre-releasse number
  - branches are sorted newest branch first

+## Requirements for creating new releases

+If you wish to write a new release your CouchDB user needs to have the `builds-admin` role defined.

+The DDoc only allows branch builds to be re-written over multiple times: release and beta build types are only allowed to be created once.

 ## Testing

-You need grunt.
 To run the integration tests you need CouchDB (1.x or 2.x).

-Run the unit tests with `grunt unit`.
+Run the unit tests with `npm run unit-tests`.

-To also run the integration tests call `grunt test`.
+To also run the integration tests call `npm run int-tests`.
 You need to pass in the URL of the CouchDB database you want to run the tests on.

-The URL must contain any basic auth required, and the basic auth user must be able to create users.
-The DB doesn't have to yet exist.
+The `TEST_URL` must contain any basic auth required, and the basic auth user must be able to create users and DBs.
+The DB passed in `TEST_DB` doesn't have to yet exist.
 The tests will destroy and re-create this DB when running the tests:

 ```
 TEST_URL=http://admin:pass@localhost:5984 TEST_DB=builds-test grunt test